 New Equalization Basin

-In 2019, a new equalization basin will be constructed on the site.
-This basin is required to ensure that the treatment and discharge systems work properly during the highest inflows of any given year.
-During the few days a year when inflows are at their highest (winter storms coinciding with high tides), this basin will hold excess wastewater so that all inflow is treated properly before being discharged.
+Construction on this important piece of protective infrastructure is now complete.
+The basin will ensure that treatment and discharge systems work properly during the highest inflows of any given year.
+During the few days a year when inflows are at their highest (winter storms coinciding with high tides), it will hold excess wastewater so that all inflow is treated properly before being discharged into the ocean.
+At the request of the Curtis Road Residents Association those neighbours who have signed up for alerts will be notified when the basin is in use.

 If you have a question about the Comox Valley Water Pollution Control Centre please contact us by email or phone our engineering services department at 250-334-6000.